ethereum-attestation-service/eas-docs-site/docs/technical--docs/core-concepts.md

 In this section, we will cover the key concepts and terms that are important to understand when using EAS.

 ## Attestations
 Attestations are digital records made by anyone about anything that certify the authenticity of information.
 They are created by an Attestor, who signs the attestation with their Ethereum wallet and adds it to the Ethereum blockchain.
-Attestations can be verified by anyone with access to the Ethereum blockchain and the attestation's unique UUID.
+Attestations can be verified by anyone with access to the Ethereum blockchain and the attestation's unique UID.

 Attestations are made up of two key components: the schema and the attestation data.
 The schema is a predefined structure for creating and verifying attestations.
 It defines the data types, format, and composition of an attestation.
 EAS uses Solidity ABI types as acceptable fields for schemas.
 The attestation data is the actual information that is being attested to.
 It must follow the structure defined in the schema in order to be considered a valid attestation.